shmishtopher/T3AAS/README.md

 With T3AAS, you can do such impressive things as:
   * Play Tic-Tac-Toe through a REST API
   * Loose Tic-Tac-Toe through a REST API
-  * Integrate Tic-Tac-Toe in your app (through a REST API)
+  * Integrate Tic-Tac-Toe into your app (through a REST API)

 ## Why
 I was challanged to build the most useless API on the web, check out some other entries [here](https://hackclub.com/challenge/)